Deburring

 The grades of vibratory finishing media are as follows:

-The types of vibratory tumblers are the following:
+The types of vibratory tumblers are:

 The vibratory bowl is the simplest configuration of vibratory finishing equipment.
 It is composed of a bowl lined with polyurethane.
 The lining reduces the coefficient of friction between the bowl and the media, thus protecting them from wear.
 The bowl can be equipped with adjustable and removable dividers to process small and sensitive parts separately, which prevents part-to-part friction.